value investing

 Importance of Risk Management in Value Investing

-Value investing isn’t about avoiding risk entirely; it’s about managing risk intelligently.
-By conducting thorough research and due diligence, investors can identify risks and make informed decisions to mitigate them.
+Value investing isn’t about avoiding risk, but rather managing it wisely.
+Through thorough research and careful due diligence, investors can identify potential risks and make informed decisions to minimize them.

 Real-Life Scenarios Demonstrating the Significance of Margin of Safety